sagemath/trac_to_gh/Issue 6063.md

 # Issue 6063: x^2 for x over QQ is really frickin' slow compared to over ZZ (nearly factor of 100!!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6063

 Original creator: was